boltops-tools/ufo/docs/_docs/fargate.md

     git clone https://github.com/tongueroo/demo-ufo demo
     cd demo
-    ufo init --image tongueroo/demo-ufo --launch-type fargate --execution-role-arn arn:aws:iam::123456789012:role/ecsTaskExecutionRole ufo current --service demo-web
+    ufo init --image tongueroo/demo-ufo --launch-type fargate --execution-role-arn arn:aws:iam::112233445566:role/ecsTaskExecutionRole ufo current --service demo-web
     ufo ship

-Replace the `--execution-role-arn` with the ecsTaskExecutionRole associated with your account.
+**IMPORTANT**: Replace the `--execution-role-arn` with the ecsTaskExecutionRole associated with your account.
 If you do not have an ecsTaskExecutionRole yet, create one by following [Amazon ECS Task Execution IAM Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) guide.

 You should see output similiar to this.
 Some output has been removed for conciseness.